- Reference Number: HEY-136/2020

 - Damage to the hypoglossal nerve: Very rarely this nerve (which makes your tongue move) also has to be removed, if it is affected by the tumour.
 If this is done, you will find it difficult to move food from that side of your mouth and it can also interfere with your swallowing.
 If this happens, you may need to eat and drink a modified diet (such as a soft or liquified diet).

 - Your speech sounds may also be less clear if this nerve is affected.
 The Dietitian and Speech and Language Therapist will help to support you and offer advice.

 How do I prepare for the operation?

 Please read the information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this examination.

 You will be given a letter detailing where you should attend, starving instructions and the time to report to the ward.
 Staff will greet you and show you around the ward.
 You will be seen by the doctor and possibly the anaesthetist.
 The type of anaesthetic you will be having is called a general anaesthetic.
-You will be prescribed pain relief to manage any pain you may suffer following the operation.
+You will be prescribed pain relief medication to manage any pain you may suffer following the operation.

 You may be required to attend a pre-assessment where the nurse will prepare you for the surgery and you can ask any questions you may have.
-She will also ensure you are fit for the anesthetic.
+She will also ensure you are fit for the anaesthetic.

 What will happen?